GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_module_3_ex2.md

 Add new column
 ```
 8. Now look for the `Show all Features` option in the lower left corner and click on it.
 Then, select the option `Show selected features` ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html#manually-select-features-in-the-attribute-table)).
 This will filter the table to display only the rows that represent the health facilities directly impacted by the flood.
-Now, you can write `Yes` in the __Flood_affected__ column.
+Now, you can write `Yes` in the __"Flood_affected"__ column.
  * When you are done, click ![](/fig/mActionSaveEdits.png) to save your edits and switch off the editing mode by again clicking on ![](/fig/mActionToggleEditing.png)([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_attribute_table_wiki.html#change-data-in-the-attribute-table)).
  * Click on the icon ![](/fig/selection_toolbar_feature_deselection.png) in the toolbar to end the feature selection.

 9. To visualise the enriched data set, we use the function "Categorized Classification" function.
 This means that we select a column from the attribute table and use the content as categories to sort and display the data ([Wiki Video](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_categorized_wiki.html)).
-    * Right-click on the layer __Health_Facilities_Flood_2024_AOI__ in the `Layer Panel` -> `Properties`.
+    * Right-click on the layer __"Health_Facilities_Flood_2024_AOI"__ in the Layer Panel and click on `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
     * On the top you find a dropdown menu.
 Open it and choose `Categorized`.
 Under `Value` select “Flood_affacted”.
     * Further down the window, click on `Classify`.
 Now you should see all unique values or attributes of the selected “Flood_affacted” column.
-You can adjust the colours by double-clicking on one row in the central field.
+You can adjust the colours by double-clicking on each colour in the central field.
 Once you are done, click `Apply` and `OK` to close the symbology window.

 ```{figure} /fig/en_qgis_categorized_classification_Pakistan_flood_exercise.png
 ---